VerdictAI

 Are motion sensor trash cans worth it over a step can?

-Do sensor trash cans require proprietary bags?
+Do odor filters in sensor trash cans actually work?